 Now for the fun part.
 Let’s do a little before and after comparison!

-What do you think?
-I still have some work to do like adding a backsplash for contrast but do you love the new painted cabinet color?
-I do!
+What a difference the paint makes!
+I love how this turned out.
 This room has come a long way.
 See the DIY Shiplap Wall in the background?